 Forefront Science for Religion Reporters

 The nation's religion reporters are often tasked with interpreting science advances in light of religious values, but may lack the technical proficiency in science and technology to do so effectively.
 This one-year pilot project offers two science enrichment opportunities to this pool of journalists.
 First, DoSER will host an exciting one-day seminar in August 2015 to highlight current topics in science and technology for these journalists.
 Second, DoSER will offer up to 12 religion reporters awards to attend the 2016 AAAS Annual Meeting in Washington, DC.
-(The award application site launches August 1, 2015.)
+For more information, visit the DoSER Journalism Award website.

 Regardless of whether they spend their days in the classroom or at the lab bench, scientists interact with the public in some capacity.
 DoSER is developing resources to help scientists address the religious and ethical questions related to their work as these questions arise.